pinyin/tween-here/README.md

 ```
 Content will then jump to a new position.
 What if you want it to move smoothly?

-With TweenHere, you can add an animation within two lines:
+With TweenHere, you can add an animation within three lines:
 ```
+const content = document.getElementById('element')
 const snapshot = getTweenState(content) // get position of scrolled content container.scrollTop = 100
 tweenHere(content, snapshot) // content will move to its new position smoothly